Education and Opportunity

 WASHINGTON, D.C. – Today, Congressional Dyslexia Caucus Co-Chairs Bruce Westerman (R-Ark.) and Julia Brownley (D-Calif.), along with U.S. Rep. Debbie Wasserman Schultz (D-Fla.), introduced a bipartisan resolution calling on Congress to support the designation of October 2019 as National Dyslexia Awareness Month.
 U.S. Reps.

 Historically black colleges and universities (HBCUs) have played a critical role in our country for decades.
 These higher education institutions have long been dedicated to serving the African-American community, even before President Johnson signed the Civil Rights Act of 1964.
+The Fourth District is proud to be the home of the largest and oldest HBCU in the state, the University of Arkansas at Pine Bluff.
+Over the years, we've seen many of these colleges and universities grow into internationally-acclaimed schools, training hundreds of thousands of students for successful careers.

 WASHINGTON – Today, U.S. Rep. Bruce Westerman (R-Ark.) hosted a briefing on dyslexia awareness and advocacy, titled "The Science of Reading: Understanding Dyslexia."
 The event featured doctors, educators and activists, and followed the Say Dyslexia rally in front of the U.S. Capitol.
 Westerman gave the following remarks:

 My first exposure to public office was in 2006, when I ran for the Fountain Lake School Board.
 Since my wife was a special education teacher, I'd realized the need for proactive approaches – based on the latest science of reading – to teach children the fundamentals of reading and writing.
+I did my best to make some of these changes to our local schools, and Arkansas is taking great strides in implementing these approaches.

 Today, U.S. Rep. Bruce Westerman (R-Ark.) and U.S. Rep. Julia Brownley (D-Calif.) announced that they will once again co-chair the bipartisan House Dyslexia Caucus in the 116th Congress.